rchen102/TempStore/assign2/ANSWER.md

   6       60     11.39%
   7      126     23.91%

+The specific clustering output has been writen into file `result1.txt`

 ## Question4
-After applying PCA, the dimensionality of dataset was reduced from `38` to `11`, while the rest components can account for 85% of the variance
+After applying `PCA`, the dimensionality of dataset was reduced from `38` to `11`, while the rest components can account for `85%` of the variance

-The specific output has been writen into file `result2.txt`

-In summary, divide the dataset into `4` clusters:
+After applying the modified kmeans, from `figure/Fig1 After PCA.png`, we can find the elbow point is `k=4`, so divide the dataset into `4` clusters:

 Value    Count   Percent
   1      173     32.83%
   2       77     14.61%
   3      197     37.38%
   4       80     15.18%

+The specific clustering output has been writen into file `result2.txt`

 ## Question5
 ### Comparison